fgregoretti/Cpp-AIF/doc/mdp_class.md

 ```c++
 int sample_action(unsigned int t)
 ```
-[Sample](utils.md#Sampling) or select (when not compiled with macro BEST_AS_MAX) next action (the action that minimizes expected free energy) from the posterior over control states.
+[Sample](utils.md#Sampling) or select (when not compiled with macro BEST_AS_MAX) the next action (the action that minimizes expected free energy) from the posterior over control states.
 This function both assigns the action to the class member `U` and returns it.

 **Parameters**
 - `t` time step